 Serving Suggestions

-- Garnish Galore: Sprinkle those toasted sesame seeds and peanuts generously on top.
+- Sprinkle those toasted sesame seeds and peanuts generously on top.
 They not only add a delightful crunch but also make the dish look more gourmet.
 An additional scattering of thinly sliced green onions adds a pop of color and a fresh, oniony bite.

 I would not recommend freezing this dish.
 The texture changes and one nice thing about this dish is the freshness.
 The freezer would destroy that.